 Only qualified personnel will be allowed to take the exam for Petroleum Cargo Surveyor.
 In general, the candidate must show evidence of at least 365 days experience, have successfully completed an approved training program (this review session is approved) and successfully pass the comprehensive exams described above.

-Successful candidates will be certified in the area of Inspection / Survey of Marine Petroleum Cargoes by the International School for Inspectors of Petroleum.
+Successful candidates will be certified as knowledgeable in the area of Inspection / Survey of Marine Petroleum Cargoes by the International School for Inspectors of Petroleum.

 REGISTRATION & FEES